DJ Fita: Career

 In July 2016, DJ Fita released back to back remixes first releasing an official remix for "Doing It Right" by DJ Nruff on 11 July 2016.
 Shortly after, he participated in the Chemistry remix Challenge by Tetu Shani.
 The challenge featured 36 producers from around Kenya, making it one of the defining tracks of the Nu-Nairobi Movement and one of the biggest songs on Kenya's SoundCloud in 2016.
-DJ Fita's remix is the first track to feature two consecutive weekends on The Undercover segment on the Weekend Breakfast show on Homeboyz Radio; he only shares this record with Hendrick.
+DJ Fita's and producer Hendrick Sam's remixes of Chemistry were the first tracks to feature two consecutive weekends on The Undercover segment of Homeboyz Radio's Weekend Breakfast Show, hosted by Rae Kiragu.Hendrick Sam would later that December release Evolution EP through DJ Fita's Sound Safari label imprint.

 On 27 January 2017, DJ Fita released a remix for Mungu Pekee by Nyashinski which was made available for free download on his SoundCloud account.
 The remix quickly gained traction in the club scene and was soon picked up by radio leading to an on-air radio interview on Homeboyz Radio in February.

 In 2018, he was invited to play three major Kenyan Festivals, Africa Nouveau Festival, Ongea Summit 2018 and Earthdance Music Festival as well as going on his debut tour, Break It All Apart Tour.
 He performed with legendary Benga Music artist Makadem.
 Makadem & The Electric Bengaloo is an Afro-electronic live band that fuses Benga sounds of the Nyatiti with electronic dance music elements.
-During the shows, he changed his usual DJ set-up adding an Akai MPD18 Midi Pad Controller and Ableton Live.
+During the shows, he changed his usual DJ set-up and instead performed live on Ableton Live and a launchpad.
 On 20 August 2018, DJ Fita released his debut official artist single which features Groove Awards nominee, Twist, supported by a 4-stop tour in Kenya and Kigali, Rwanda.